ikeikeikeike/esx/README.md

 ###### Indexing Data

-The data's elements which sends to Elasticsearch is able to customize which will make it, this way is the same as Ecto.
+The data's elements which sends to Elasticsearch is able to customize that will make it, this way is the same as Ecto.

 ```elixir
 defmodule YourApp.Blog do